-The Stella’s Stars all-volunteer board formed in 2020 to ensure the Star of Hope graduates can continue their education without the prohibitively high cost of tuition and 4 hours of travel time.
+The Stella’s Stars all-volunteer board formed in 2020 to ensure the Star of Hope graduates have access to local High School.

 We believe access to education raises the entire community.

 Selah Brown, Board Chair (she/her) is one of the original members of the Star of Hope Centre board and spent ten years helping raise money to build and operate the Star of Hope Children's Centre.
 Along with her buddy Stella, she coordinated the ‘Boxes to Bungoma’ service-learning project working with middle school leadership students to collect books, medical, educational and art supplies to send to Kenya.
 Dedicated to making sure all the Star of Hope graduates continue to have affordable access to a secondary education, she switched roles and co-founded Stella’s Stars.

 Together with her new team, she hopes to raise the funds to build and operate a high school campus that offers a secondary education and a vocational training program to the children of Chebukuyi.
 In her day job, she is a program coordinator at a community senior center.
 She loves to crochet stuffed animals; plan events and support people’s philanthropic side by creating opportunities for them to do good things for the world.